 Every robot calculates the role decision for every team member (including himself) based on the communicated information.
 With that we should get a consistent distribution of roles throughout the team.
-We have currently up to three different methods for the role decision process.
-In the last year we're mainly used the role decision process described by the following.
+We have currently up to four different methods for the role decision process.
+In the last year we've implemented a new variation and successfully used it in this year competitions.

 The decision process is executed in two steps:

-- 1. every robot decides if he wants to be striker and annouces it to his teammates as "wants to be striker" - the striker decision is based on whether the robot is in an "active" state.
-That means, the robot isn't fallen or penalized and sees the ball. - moreover there shouldn't be more than two teammates which already announced to be striker and are closer to the ball

-- 2. in the next cognition cycle the robot checks all received messages of its teammates for the ones who "wants to be striker".
-The player closest to the ball becomes the first striker and the second closest becomes the second striker - hereby 'closest' means, the time the robot needs to approach the ball (see time-to-ball above) - 3. as long as the robot "wants to be" striker (see point 1.) he continues to annouce his intention, even if he's already become striker
+- 1. every robot decides if he wants to be striker and announces it to his teammates as "wants to be striker" - the striker decision is based on whether the robot is in an "active" state.
+That means, the robot isn't fallen or penalized and sees the ball. - moreover there shouldn't be more than two teammates which already announced to be striker and are closer to the ball - 2. in the next cognition cycle the robot checks all received messages of its teammates for the ones who "wants to be striker".
+The player closest to the ball becomes the first striker.
+The "second striker" is the robot which "wants to be striker", but sees a different ball than the first striker - hereby 'closest' means, the time the robot needs to approach the ball (see time-to-ball above) - 3. only the first & second striker continues to announce "wants to be" striker (see point 1.)